XL Airways Review

 - Buy some snacks before your flight

-Do your work and preparation up front and those savings can be applied toward the enjoyment of your holiday.
+Do your work and preparation up front and those savings can be applied toward the actual enjoyment of your holiday.
 Those hundreds of dollars you saved on XL can go toward not one, but five nicer meals in Paris, paying an extra 10€ for those Skip-the-Line tickets at the Catacombs or the Louvre, or splurging on a few exclusive high-end items at the Printemps department store.

 Based on this experience, I wouldn’t hesitate to book XL Airways again especially if the savings were as dramatic.
 My presumption of anyone booking on a budget airline is for the savings, so with that, I’d rate XL Airlines four stars.